lowrycode/table-tennis-league/README.md

 ## Contact Page

 When users click on the **Contact Us** link in the footer or the **Contact** item in the top navigation bar they are directed to this page.
-Here they can view contact information for the League Administrator or make an enquiry by filling in a form.
+Here they can view contact information for the league administrator or make an enquiry by filling in a form.

 ![Contact page](readme-resources/images/contact.jpg)